iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * Effective FPS - the effective total time converted to fps (frames per second); this is an estimate of what the actual fps would be if it wasn’t throttled down to a maximum of 60 fps
 * Actual Total Time - the total time it takes to get from starting to render a frame to starting to render the next frame (i.e. the time it takes to get from point A until you hit point A again)
 * Actual FPS - the actual total time converted into fps (frames per second); this should be a fairly accurate reflection of the fps value gathered when running in display-test-app

+The 'renderCmdStats' flag when set to true will also output the following columns whether or not the 'minimize' flag is set to true:

+* Primitives - a count of the number of primitives in the command lists used to draw the view
+* Batches - a count of the number of batches in the command lists used to draw the view
+* Branches - a count of the number of branches in the command lists used to draw the view
+* Primitives Per Tile - the average number of primitives per selected tile used to draw the view

+Note that setting the 'renderCmdStats' flag to true while also setting the 'minimize' flag to true will also output the 'Num Selected Tiles' and 'Tile Tree GPU MB' columns described earlier.

 The 'View Flags' column contains a string representation of view flag specifications that differ from those defaults found in the ViewFlags class.
 This string representation may consist of any or all of the following: